 \section{\textit{Fermi}-LAT data}

-The \textit{Fermi} Large Area Telescope (LAT), is a pair-conversion \hlz{$\gamma$-ray detector} onboard the \textit{Fermi} Gamma-ray Space Telescope (FGST) spacecraft \citep[][]{Atwood2009}.
-The FGST spacecraft was launched into an initial near-earth orbit of $\simeq$565 km altitude at an 25.6 degree inclination with an eccentricity $<$0.01 on 11 June 2008.
-The \textit{Fermi} orbital period is 96.5 minutes. \textit{Fermi}'s orbit keeps it close to the equator, \hld{but intersects the South Atlantic Anomaly region of intense background radiation.} \textit{Fermi}-LAT \hld{does not collect data when the spacecraft traverses the South Atlantic Anomaly (SAA), which occurs about $\sim$15\% of the time.} The diameter of the Earth as seen from Fermi is $\simeq135^{\circ}$, so roughly 30\% of the sky is occulted by the Earth at any one time.
-The field of view of the \textit{Fermi}-LAT covers $\sim$20\% of the sky at any instant \hbb{and up to} 75\% of the sky every orbit. \textit{Fermi}-LAT operates primarily in an all-sky scanning survey mode and \hlz{has been scanning the sky continuously since August 2008}. \hlz{Until 2018 March, the FGST spacecraft had rocked $50^{\circ}$ north from the orbit plane for one orbit, and then $50^{\circ}$ south from the orbit plane for the next orbit.} The survey mode affords coverage of the entire sky every three hours.
-Since 2018 March, the rocking profile enabling the LAT all-sky survey was replaced with periods of various alternating rocking angles, but with minimal changes to the \textit{Fermi}-LAT's long-term sky exposure \citep[][]{Fermi10}. \hlz{Given all these temporal scales,} we chose \hlw{6-hour time intervals}, resulting in relatively uniform exposure, for a search for short $\gamma$-ray transients.
+The \textit{Fermi} Large Area Telescope (LAT) is a pair-conversion \hlz{$\gamma$-ray detector} on board the \textit{Fermi} Gamma-ray Space Telescope (FGST) spacecraft \citep[][]{Atwood2009}.
+The FGST spacecraft was launched into an initial near-earth orbit of $\simeq$565 km altitude at a 25.6 degree inclination with an eccentricity $<$0.01 on 2008 June 11.\LEt{***see also note 24 and check throughout.
+Please make sure the date format is consistent throughout the paper (see the Language Editing guide, Sect.
+2 Main guidelines for A\&A style, specifically Sect.
+2.4.
+Date Format, https://www.aanda.org/for-authors/language-editing/2-main-guidelines) } The \textit{Fermi} orbital period is 96.5 minutes. \textit{Fermi}'s orbit keeps it close to the equator, \hld{but intersects the South Atlantic Anomaly region of intense background radiation.} \textit{Fermi}-LAT \hld{does not collect data when the spacecraft traverses the South Atlantic Anomaly (SAA), which occurs about $\sim$15\% of the time.} The diameter of the Earth as seen from Fermi is $\simeq135^{\circ}$, so roughly 30\% of the sky is occulted by the Earth at any one time.
+The field of view of \textit{Fermi}-LAT covers $\sim$20\% of the sky at any instant \hbb{and up to} 75\% of the sky every orbit. \textit{Fermi}-LAT operates primarily in an all-sky scanning survey mode and \hlz{has been scanning the sky continuously since 2008 August}. \hlz{Until 2018 March, the FGST spacecraft had rocked $50^{\circ}$ north from the orbit plane for one orbit, and then $50^{\circ}$ south from the orbit plane for the next orbit.} The survey mode affords coverage of the entire sky every three hours.
+Since 2018 March, the rocking profile enabling the LAT all-sky survey has been replaced with periods of various alternating rocking angles, but with minimal changes to the \textit{Fermi}-LAT's long-term sky exposure \citep[][]{Fermi10}. \hlz{Given all these temporal scales,} we chose \hlw{six-hour time intervals}, resulting in relatively uniform exposure, for a search for short $\gamma$-ray transients.